Ahlam (singer)

 Ahlam bint Ali bin Hazeem Al Shamsi (أحلام بنت علي بن هزيم الشامسي; born 13 February 1968), better known mononymously as Ahlam (أحلام), is an Emirati singer and actress.
 She has released a total of 14 albums and numerous singles.
 In 2011, Ahlam joined MBC's Arab Idol judging panel, for the inaugural season and the following three seasons.
 She was also judge and coach for season 4 in The Voice: Ahla Sawt singing competition.

 Biography

 Ahlam bint Ali bin Hazeem Al Shamsi was born in Abu Dhabi, United Arab Emirates, to an Emirati father and a Bahraini mother.
 Her father is an Emirati folk singer, Ali Al Shamsi.
 Ahlam was raised as a child in Bahrain.
 She is married to the Qatari rally champion, Mubarak Al-Hajiri, with whom she has three children, Fahed (born 2004), Fatima (2008) and Lulwa (2010).

+Ahlam began performing at weddings and small private gatherings during her youth, with her musical style rooted in the Khaleeji tradition.

+Her breakthrough came in the mid-1990s when music producers recognized the potential of her voice and stage presence.
+She subsequently signed her first professional recording contract and released her debut album, Ahbak Moot (I Love You to Death), in 1995, which quickly gained popularity.

+Ahlam’s career developed rapidly, with her early music combining traditional Khaleeji (Gulf) sounds with contemporary pop.
+This fusion resonated with audiences, while her powerful voice, marked by its rich tone and emotional delivery, helped distinguish her in an industry largely dominated by male performers.

+During the late 1990s and early 2000s, she released a series of successful albums, including Ma Yeseh Ela Al Saheeh (Only the Truth Matters) and Akher Gharam (Last Love).
+Her music received recognition for its lyrical depth and wide vocal range, helping her build a strong and dedicated fan base.

+By the early 2000s, Ahlam had become a prominent name in Arabic music.
+She performed at major festivals, including the Carthage Festival in Tunisia, the Jerash Festival in Jordan, and the Hala February Festival in Kuwait, further establishing her reputation as one of the leading figures in the Arab music scene.